 With millions of job offers on its platform, a job posting can easily get lost.
 Hence, premium features allow employers to increase their visibility and likelihood to find suitable candidates.

-Let’s delve into each of those in more detail.
+Let’s dive into each of those in more detail below.

 While employers can post jobs on Indeed free of charge, the likeliness of them being found is rather slim.
 That’s because, for any given search query, there might be thousands of other jobs that match the same search intent.